ufukseyithan/ui-framework/README.md

 ```
 In order this to work, *textwidthLibrary* in `config.lua` should be set to true (default).

-Set an extra table with all the style properties in it as typically a last parameter when creating an object or create style "patterns" and then use them on specific objects either as setting the last parameter style's name or simply using object ``setStyle`` method, again via style's name.

 ### Styles
 Objects may have a style changing their visual look.
 Defining properties such as color, background, alpha in so-called "patterns" (tables) and then tying them to the objects in certain ways accomplishes it.